You Don’t Need Permission

 There are no ultimatums

-You can do something now or later.
-The doing of it is just as possible now or then if you’re willing to stop waiting for permission to start.
-To just do it.
+You can do something now, or you can do something later, but the doing of it now is just as possible as later if you’re willing to stop waiting for permission to start.

 I mean how many people spend their whole lives going down one path, working one job, just so they can actually afford to live afterwards?
 And how many of those people never make it to the age where they can actually enjoy the fruits of their labor?
 How many of those same people are so run down by the time that they get there (running over and over again on that same path) that they just don’t even have the energy to enjoy whatever’s left?
 That they have to settle for assisted living instead.